swak/8th-ndn-hackathon.github.io/hacks.md

 ---

-## 8. NFD measurements table manager
+## 8. NFD Measurements Table Manager

 Project Lead: Davide Pesavento

 **Motivation**
+- Currently, NFD's measurements table is not exposed to management clients.
-- Retrieve stats for measurements based strategies such as ASF
+- Hard to retrieve stats for measurements-based strategies such as ASF.
-- Help operators understand/debug the forwarding behavior of ASF strategy
+- Help operators and developers understand/debug the behavior of forwarding strategies.

 **Objectives**

-Query the measurement table entries given by a name prefix and list all the faces and their corresponding mea- surements
+Support per-prefix read-only access to the measurements table via NFD management protocol.

 **Tasks**

-- Provide an query operation at /localhost/nfd/measure/query/PREFIX: where PREFIX is encoded as one name component
-- Encode a measurement entry such as (in increasing order of difficulty):
+- Implement encoding/decoding of measurement entries, namely (in increasing order of difficulty):
-  * For a given name, represent the entry as a string of your choice
+  * For a given name, represent the entry as a free-form string
-    - The format of the string is strategy dependent.
-The client will only display them as is
+    - Displayed as-is by the client
-  * For a given name, represent the entry as a map of strings indexed by face IDs and the collected measurements as string values
+  * For a given name, represent the entry as a map {face-id => string} or similar structure, where "string" contains face-specific measurements info
-    - The format of the string is strategy dependent.
-The client will only display them indexed by face ID.
+    - Strings displayed as-is by the client, indexed by face-id
-  * For a given name, represent the entry fields as extra TLVs:
+  * For a given name, represent the entry fields as structured TLVs
-    - This requires the client to understand the TLV structures but is machine readable 3) Provide nfdc subcommand: nfdc measure query [PREFIX]
+    - This requires the client to understand the TLV types, but is machine readable
+- Implement an NFD manager that responds to /localhost/nfd/measure/query/PREFIX (where PREFIX is encoded as one name component)
+- Implement a new nfdc command: nfdc measure query <PREFIX>

-**Required Knowledge for Participants**
+**Requirements for Participants**

 - C++11
+- Understanding of how NFD management works
+- High-level understanding of how strategies and the measurements table are implemented
 - A machine capable of running NFD
-- Knowledge of NFD and the strategies concept
-- Knowledge of the measurements table

 **Expected Outcome**

-Demonstrate the new nfdc measure command applied to the ASF strategy with ndn-traffic-generator or ndnping
+Demonstrate the new nfdc command on the ASF strategy, with ndn-traffic-generator or ndnping.

 ---